tetratelabs/istio-0to60/docs/environment.md

 - Your cloud shell terminal should appear at the bottom of the screen
 - Feel free to expand the size of the cloud shell, or even open it in a separate window (locate the icon button in the terminal header, on the right)

+!!! warning

+    Your connection to the Cloud Shell gets severed after a period of inactivity.
+    Click on the _Reconnect_ button when this happens.

 ## Configure cluster access

 1. Check that the `kubectl` CLI is installed